copandrej/clone-CERN-EOSHPM-loadtest/README.md

 The tool is containerized with Docker, thus allowing it to run on any VM with access to EOS.

+For more detailed explanation of the development process and the tool please refer to the project report.

 ### Components and scripts
 - `conf.sh` - configuration file for setting all important variables and parameters for the loadtester
 - `install-loadtest.sh` - installs dependencies and benchmarking tools on a clean machine